nhott/nhott.github.io/_posts/2023-09-04-HTB_cozyhosting.md

  User dirsearch to find the path of the website
 ![]( /assets/img/htb/cozyhosting/dir.png)

- Access to the path actuator, I see some data.
-I focus at sessions
+ I have access to the path actuator and I can see some data.
+I focusing on sessions
 ![]( /assets/img/htb/cozyhosting/actuator.png)

- With the path session I can get session of kanderson
+ With the path session I can get a session of kanderson
 ![]( /assets/img/htb/cozyhosting/session.png)

- Fuzzing more the session I see the path admin
+ Fuzzing the session more, I see the admin path.
 ![]( /assets/img/htb/cozyhosting/ffuf.png)

 ## Exploit
- With all information I gathering, I use session of kanderson to get /admin page At here, I can input a IP and username.
-I the machine try to ssh to my IP input
+ With all the information I have gathered, I used a session of kanderson to get to the /admin page.

+ Here, I can input an IP and username.
+I the machine will try to ssh to my input IP.
 ![]( /assets/img/htb/cozyhosting/loginWithSession.png)
 ![]( /assets/img/htb/cozyhosting/insertPayload.png)

-The username does not contain space characters.
-So to inject payload reshell I must find the payload bypass reshell.
+The username does not contain any space characters.
+Therefore, to inject a payload reshell I must find a payload that bypass the reshell.

-I saw common limitations bypasses reshell (https://book.hacktricks.xyz/linux-hardening/bypass-bash-restrictions).
+I saw some common limitations bypasses reshell (https://book.hacktricks.xyz/linux-hardening/bypass-bash-restrictions).
-Send the request and run listening at attaker machine:
+Send the request and run a listener on the attaker machine:
 ![]( /assets/img/htb/cozyhosting/payload.png)

 ![]( /assets/img/htb/cozyhosting/nc.png)

-  With the file jar I downloaded, I extracked it and see the information postgresSQL at application.properties
+  With the file jar I downloaded, I extracted it and saw the information for PostgresSQL in application.properties
 ![]( /assets/img/htb/cozyhosting/extractFile.png)

 ![]( /assets/img/htb/cozyhosting/getInfo-psql.png)

- With the information I get, I connect to postgreSQL and gathering information.
-I see some hash passwd.
+ With the information I get, I connect to PostgreSQL and gather information.
+I see some hash passwords.

- To crack the hash password, I use John The Ripper.
-And after get password I successfully login ssh
+ To crack the hash passwords, I use John The Ripper.
+And after get the password I successfully login to ssh.
 ![]( /assets/img/htb/cozyhosting/hashPasswd.png)

 ![]( /assets/img/htb/cozyhosting/crackPasswd.png)